BIDS/repro-case-studies/case-studies/vstaneva.md

+##### Title
+Developing and Testing Stochastic Filtering Methods for Tracking Objects in Videos.

 ##### Introduction
-*Please answer these introductory questions for your case study in a few sentences.*

 1) Who are you and what is your research field?
 Include your name, affiliation, discipline, and the background or context of your overall research that is necessary specifically to introduce your specific case study.

-My name is Valentina Staneva and I am an applied mathematician who develops methods to extract information from data (most of my experience has been working with image data).
-I am currently a data scientist at the eScience Institute at University of Washington.
+My name is Valentina Staneva and I work as a data scientist at the eScience Institute at University of Washington.
+I am an applied mathematician who develops methods to extract information from diverse data sets.
+Most of my experience is in the domain of image processing and its biomedical applications.
+This case study describes the workflow of a particular project whose goal was to develop and test new algorithms for tracking objects in videos which aim to preserve the original structure of the objects.
+This research was done while I was a graduate student at the Center for Imaging Science, at Johns Hopkins University, and was motivated by the task of tracking heart motion in cardiac images.
+I believe it reflects a typical experience of an applied mathematicians working on biomedical imaging problems.

 2) Define what the term "reproducibility" means to you generally and/or in the particular context of your case study.